-Windmill Hill Primary School endeavours to offer a curriculum that develops a well-rounded, happy pupil.
+- Windmill Hill Primary School endeavours to offer a curriculum that develops a well-rounded, happy pupil.
 We have rich and varied opportunities that inspire our pupils and make them excited to learn.
-A broad and balanced curriculum is crucial to ensure our pupils are offered a wide range of life choices and opportunities.

-We want our children to come to school filled with enthusiasm and eager to learn every day.
+A broad and balanced curriculum is crucial.
+Our pupils are exposed to a wide range of life choices and opportunities. - We want our children to come to school filled with enthusiasm and eager to learn every day.
 In order to do this, we want to arrange for the children to visit interesting places, experience live performances and offer opportunities that they would never have the chance to be exposed to.
-We know that this will impact on their learning and improve attainment in all subjects.

-We believe in a school where the origins to our plans for teaching and learning stem from the 'why' rather than the 'what'.
+We know that this will impact on their learning and improve attainment in all subjects. - We believe in a school where the origins to our plans for teaching and learning stem from the 'why' rather than the 'what'.
 We want to enable students to understand the world around them and the skills that they hold within, so that they can become passionate, fulfilled individuals and pro-active, conscientious citizens of Windmill Hill and the wider community.
 In order to achieve our goal, we will teach engaging, inspiring lessons that cover a rich and varied curriculum.
-We know that this will result in happy pupils with a thirst for learning that will see them reach their vast potential in whatever field they intend to pursue.
+We know that this will result in happy pupils with a thirst for learning that will see them reach their vast potential in whatever field they intend to pursue. - ➤ We strive to ensure that a rich and engaging curriculum is accessible to pupils with special educational needs and/or disability and that they are supported in making effective progress academically and socially.